 Sustainable Livelihoods Field Officer – Organic Farming

-Asbandii specializes in making organic compost and leads our organic farming demplots in Bentangor, producing seedlings for reforestation efforts and farmer groups to initiate their own plots.
+Asbandi specializes in making organic compost and leads our organic farming demonstration plots in Bentangor, producing seedlings for reforestation efforts and farmer groups to initiate their own plots.

 Sustainable Livelihoods Field Officer – NTFP Artisans